shakes76/PatternFlow/recognition/45802492_SimpleDiffusion/README.md

 # Simple Diffusion Image Generation

 Simple diffusion based image generation using PyTorch.
+This model can learn from a dataset of images and generate new images that are perceptually similar to those in the dataset.
 ![](https://hcloudh.com/nextcloud/s/TpPW8Z3EzCc3mP6/download/plot_epoch94.jpeg)
 #### References